abishek/ros-humble-desktop-m1_2-mac/README.md

 Once the docker shell opens, run `ctwm &` to start the desktop.
 Of course, replace this with other appropriate window manager commands.

+Once started, you can use a VNC client to connect to the running X11 display.
+I used `tigervnc` to do this.
+On the mac, you can `brew install tigervnc-viewer` to get the client.
+Since X11Vnc is started without a password, some generic VNC clients may not work.
+TigerVNC supports connecting without a password.
+Of course, we can easily modify the supervisor scripts to start X11VNC with a password and then get the system to work reliably with all VNC clients.

 ## Known Issues

 `cyclonedds` has issues with this setup.
 Refer to